What are nitrates in water?

 The Nitrates found in drinking water are normally transported by natural ground deposits, and they tend to be harmless to one’s health.
 Nevertheless, humans have become the primary source of transporting the nitrates in drinking water when fertilizing or manuring their farm fields, to improve their soils.
 Other contributors of Nitrates in water are animal and human organic wastes.
 Nitrates can also be found in groundwater, rivers, and streams, and can be transported through irrigation, rain, and sewage disposal systems.

-There are generally two acceptable ways to remove nitrates in water: ion exchange technology and reverse osmosis (RO).
+There are generally two acceptable ways to remove nitrates from water: ion exchange technology and reverse osmosis (RO).

-Ion exchange resins have long been used for nitrate removal.
+Ion exchange resins have long been used for nitrate removal from water.
 Generally speaking, there are two kinds from which to choose: “nitrate-selective” and “standard.”
 The major difference between them is the relative affinity of multivalent ions like sulfate and arsenate.
 A fair number of nitrate-selective resins have been synthesized.
 The two types most widely used for potable water are tributylamine and triethylamine.
 Both are available with NSF certification for potable water.